 What's more, we've notched that record with a varied assortment of funds.
 We have growth-oriented Champs that invest in the likes of Cisco Systems

 Will this winning streak last?
 That's impossible to say, of course.
 As every investor who's ever read a prospectus surely knows, past performance is no guarantee of future results.

-With that in mind, I've outlined in recent commentaries two attributes -- a cheap price tag and a sensible stock-picking strategy -- that all prospective investors should place high on their mutual fund shopping lists.
-And in an upcoming article, I'll focus on a third -- managerial tenure -- that's another key ingredient in any fund's recipe for success.
+With that in mind, I've outlined in previous commentaries three attributes -- a cheap price tag, a sensible stock-picking strategy, and gobs of managerial tenure -- that all prospective investors should place high on their mutual fund shopping lists.
+These, after all, are the key ingredients in any fund's recipe for success.